kiali/kiali.io/content/en/docs/Installation/installation-guide/prerequisites.md

 The `ENABLE_DEBUG_ON_HTTP` setting controls the relevant access.
 Istio suggests to disable this for security, but Kiali requires `ENABLE_DEBUG_ON_HTTP=true`, which is the default.

-For more information, see the [Istio documentation](https://istio.io/latest/docs/ops/best-practices/security/#control-plane) for more information.
+For more information, see the [Istio documentation](https://istio.io/latest/docs/ops/best-practices/security/#control-plane).

 ### Version Compatibility